jboss-developer/jboss-eap-quickstarts/README.md

 * [System Requirements](#system-requirements): List of software required to run the quickstarts.

-* [Configure Maven](#configure-maven): How to configure the Maven repository for use by the quickstarts.
+* [Configure Maven]((https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts)): How to configure the Maven repository for use by the quickstarts.

 * [Run the Quickstarts](#run-the-quickstarts): General instructions for building, deploying, and running the quickstarts.